ryanczm/Analytic-Musings/notes/fa/fa.md

     * Or you can wait for the XI to release and have that information then go in.
     * If you price XI information better than the market, then you should go in after.
     * So there are two timing approaches for any fundamental strategy.
 Which one makes more money?
+* **Counterexample Problem**
+    * No matter how much you can find a trend or signal, there are always counterexamples.
+    * E.g transfer coefficient.
+Wirtz vs DeBruyne, Buli CAM to EPL.
+One flops, the other becomes a legend.

 ### Features